mongodb/specifications/source/auth/auth.rst

 This attempt MUST be irrespective of whether the operation is considered retryable.
 Any errors encountered during reauthentication or the subsequent re-attempt of the operation MUST be raised to the user.
-Currently the only auth mechanism that supports reauthentication is OIDC.
+Currently the only auth mechanism on the server that supports reauthentication is OIDC.
 See the OIDC documentation on reauthentication for more details.
+Note that in order to implement the unified spec tests for reauthentication, it may be necessary to add reauthentication support for whichever auth mechanism is used when running the auth spec tests.

 --------------------------------
 Supported Authentication Methods